razllivan/django-florist-app/README.md

 After the containers start, the project will be available at http://localhost:8000.

-### Production

-For deploying in a production environment, use the `production.yml`:

-docker-compose -f production.yml up -d --build

-Make sure you have configured all the necessary environment variables and settings for a secure and optimized production run.

 ## API Documentation

 After starting the project, the API documentation will be available at http://localhost:8000/api/docs.